silversquirl/dre/README.md

 Additionally, it's immediately clear to a user how a DRE works at the machine level.
 There is no need to guess about the path taken through a DRE, because it's immediately evident in the expression itself.

+## Status

+This implementation is fairly complete, but is missing proper unicode support for character classes.
+It has also not been heavily optimized, but should be fairly performant already.

 ## Usage